p0lygun/p0lygun/static_readme.md

 ***
-### Currenty i am
+### Currenty I am
-- Making proposal for GSoC
+- Waiting for GSoC's Result 🤞
+- Trying to go to college 😢
-- Trying to maintain a journal
+- Trying to maintain a journal 🙂
-- Working on Bfportal, BFReport, Nwidgets
+- Working on Bfportal, BFReport, Nwidgets 🧑‍🏭

 &nbsp;
 &nbsp;